ibrahim-601/Object_detection_and_Speech/README.md

 #### 2b.
 Download TensorFlow Object Detection API repository from GitHub
-Create a folder directly in C: and name it “tensorflow1”.
-This working directory will contain the full TensorFlow object detection framework, as well as your training images, training data, trained classifier, configuration files, and everything else needed for the object detection classifier.

 Download the full TensorFlow object detection repository located at https://github.com/tensorflow/models by clicking the “Clone or Download” button and downloading the zip file.
 Open the downloaded zip file and extract the “models-master” folder directly into the C:\anaconda\envs\tensorflow1 directory you just created.
 Rename “models-master” to just “models”.
 (Note, this tutorial was done using this [GitHub commit](https://github.com/tensorflow/models/tree/079d67d9a0b3407e8d074a200780f3835413ef99) of the TensorFlow Object Detection API.
 If portions of this tutorial do not work, it may be necessary to download and use this exact commit rather than the most up-to-date version.)